-This Collaborative’s mission is to provide resources for companies that want to learn more about multi-material flexible packaging recovery and learn about what actions can be taken to improve the sustainability of multi-material flexible packaging.
+This Collaborative’s mission is to provide resources for companies that want to learn more about multi-material flexible packaging recovery and define key actions can be taken to improve the end-of-life options of multi-material flexible packaging.

 SPC team lead:

 Ashley Leidolf, Dow Chemical